-As the entertainment industry battles against the onset of COVID-19 shutting down film sets worldwide, there has been an unprecedented demand for animation-based entertainment.
+As the entertainment industry battled against the onset of COVID-19 shutting down film sets worldwide, there was an unprecedented demand for animation-based entertainment.

 Thanks to the fact that digital “actors” can't spread viruses and an increase in demand for video games and other animation-based entertainment, your remote animation team likely has their hands full.

 But how do you keep everyone on the same page when your team members are isolated from each other as they work remotely?
 Check out these tools that will help keep your remote animation team in sync.

 Collaboration is everything in the creative world, especially for animators.
 But when you’re working remotely, trying to replicate the feeling of being in an edit session or pre-production meeting together can feel clunky, glitchy, and unproductive.

 If you have a remote animation team, you need Evercast to help you seamlessly collaborate from start to finish.

 Here’s how Evercast can be used during every stage of your animation production:

 - Review sketches, storyboards, textures, and much more with HD, ultra-low latency streaming of whatever digital workspace you're working in.

 - Chat face-to-face while you review the content with integrated video conferencing directly in the program.